xiaoli-dong/bioinfo_notebook/systemadmin/build_clusters_with_slurm.md

 sudo yum install rng-tools -y
 sudo rngd -r /dev/urandom
 sudo /usr/sbin/create-munge-key -r -f

+# This would be 1024 bytes of random data printed to munge.key file
 sudo sh -c  "dd if=/dev/urandom bs=1 count=1024 > /etc/munge/munge.key"
+sudo chown munge: /etc/munge/munge.key

+# 400 only ower can read the content
+# This ensures that the private key is readable only by the owner, protecting it from being accessed by others.
-sudo chown munge: /etc/munge/munge.key sudo chmod 400 /etc/munge/munge.key
+sudo chmod 400 /etc/munge/munge.key
 ```
 #### Copy all munge.key to all the nodes and make sure to set the correct ownership and mode on all nodes: